 Camping can be done all year round.
-More and more campsites are opened for visitors 12 months a year.
+More and more campsites are opened for visitors 12 months out of the year.
 That being said, you can imagine that there is no straight line to draw for the best time to go camping in Iceland.
 It’s up to you!

 Camping in summer

 Summer season runs from June until September.
 June and September are most likely a bit cooler, but the good thing is that it is off-season during these months.
-Better for your wallet and it is a lot less busy at highlights, on the roads, on campsites and just anywhere in Iceland.
+Better for your wallet and it is a lot less busy at popular spots, on the roads, at campsites, and just anywhere in Iceland.

 During summertime, you normally have the best weather you can get in Iceland with an average temperature of 13°C during the day.
 But the weather in Iceland is unpredictable and can change rapidly.
-That for you aways have to be prepared for cold and warm circumstances and for wet and dry!
+Therefore, you always have to be prepared for cold, warm, wet, and dry circumstances!
 Days, when the temperatures rise to 20°C, aren’t exceptional in summer, but also be prepared to face a snowstorm.